5.6.3 Reapplying for collection

 If the Registrar ends collection (5.6.2) because the payer had a satisfactory payment record, or because the payee (or payee and payer jointly) elected to end Child Support collection, the payee can later reapply for Child Support collection (section 39).

-The payee can make their application in writing, by telephone, in person, or electronically by completing a form on the DHS website (section 39(2)).
+The payee can make their application in writing, by telephone, in person, or electronically by completing a form on the Services Australia website (section 39(2)).
 The payee can also apply for the Registrar to collect arrears for them (section 39A(4)).

 A payee cannot make an application for collection to resume during a low-income non-enforcement period (3.4.5) (section 39(3)).